applied-science/covid19-clj-viz/README.md

  - `source/*` namespaces are for parsing of source data (e.g. Johns Hopkins, the World Bank) into usable structures

-Some namespaces depend on cloning other repos into `resources.
+Some namespaces depend on cloning other repos into `resources`.
 For instance, we put [data from Italy's Civil Protection Department](https://github.com/pcm-dpc/COVID-19) into *resources/Italia-COVID-19* to support visualizations in the `italia`